joemiller/dotfiles/README.md

 sudo mv chezmoi /usr/local/bin
 ```

+Install 1password (`op` binary).
+This is optional if you're not me.
+The files that use
+1password secrets can be find by running `grep -R onepassword .`

 ### Install dotfiles

 Clone this repo to `~/.local/share/chezmoi` and then deploy dotfiles to your $HOME dir: